 Times Table of 7

-Before kids try to tackle this one, make sure they know their previous tables so this one does not seem that difficult.
+Before kids try to tackle this one, make sure they know their previous tables so this one does not seem as difficult.

-Let’s see how we can do this one.
+Let’s see how we can approach this one.

 Up until 7 times 6, the trick is to use the commutative property, i.e.